virajpandya/sapphire/README.md

 ```

 ### Installation with GPU support
 This is pretty much similar to above except the mamba environment you create must install jax and jaxlib with GPU-support.
-Currently sapphire is only tested on Nvidia GPUs -- best to follow the instructions on the Nvidia and JAX website for installing the relevant CUDA drivers beforehand.
+Currently sapphire is only tested on Nvidia GPUs -- best to follow the instructions on the Nvidia website for installing the relevant GPU drivers beforehand.
 Afterwards, in principle it's as simple as:

 ```
 mamba create -n yourenvname python=3.12